Swiss mercenaries: Netherlands

 Swiss mercenaries were also deployed to the Dutch colonies in Asia, Africa, South America and the Caribbean.
-The Fourgeoud Regiment, which was sent to Berbice in 1763 in response to a slave rebellion, undertook numerous expeditions against the maroons in neighboring Surinam until 1778.
+Louis-Henri Fourgeoud's regiment, which was sent to Berbice in 1763 in response to the Berbice slave rebellion, undertook numerous expeditions against the maroons in neighboring Surinam until 1778.
 A narrative of the Surinam campaigns, written by John Gabriel Stedman, was later published.
 Between 4,000 and 5,000 Swiss mercenaries were employed, mostly on an individual basis, by the Dutch East India Company (VOC) for service in the Cape of Good Hope, Ceylon and the Dutch East Indies.
 In 1781, the Meuron Regiment was hired for VOC service in the Cape Colony.
 The regiment was later transferred to Ceylon, where it campaigned against the Kingdom of Kandy.

 In 1787, the six Swiss regiments in the Dutch States Army numbered a total of 9,600 men.
 With the abdication of the stadhouder in 1795 and the establishment of the Batavian Republic, all Swiss regiments were disbanded in 1796.
 After the return of the Prince of Orange in 1813, four regiments of Swiss infantry, numbered 29 to 32 in the line, were raised, of which the 32nd served as a guard regiment performing guard duties at the Royal Palace of Amsterdam after 1815.
 These units were also disbanded in 1829.

 Several Swiss soldiers joined the Royal Netherlands East Indies Army (KNIL) after the Swiss regiments in the Netherlands were dissolved.
 Like the French Foreign Legion, the KNIL profited from the dissolution of Swiss units across Europe during the 19th century.
 In the 1850s, some 1,200 men from the Swiss regiments of the Kingdom of the Two Sicilies entered KNIL service, similarly to 240 mercenaries from the short-lived British Swiss Legion, disbanded in 1856.
 Many of the Swiss participated in mutinies against their Dutch superiors at Java in 1860.
 The Dutch government then suspended their recruitment, only to resume it in 1866.By the start of the First World War, about 7,600 Swiss mercenaries had served throughout the Dutch colonial empire.
 A number of the (from origin Swiss) mercenaries have been distinguished with the decoration of the Dutch Military Order of William.